FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/housekeeping_catalog.md

     "title": "Housekeeping for  catalog and output files", "linkTitle": "Housekeeping for catalog and output files", "weight": "260"
-}{{< TransferCFT/componentshortname  >}} provides a set of services to track activity related to transfers and their status as well as evaluating the system health.
+}Transfer CFT{{< TransferCFT/componentshortname  >}} provides a set of services to track activity related to transfers and their status as well as evaluating the system health.

 This section describes how to manage the log, catalog, and output files to keep your system running smoothly.